13/09/2009

 3. Face the WEST (ish… sometimes the ISS rises in the SW, but face roughly west and you won’t go far wrong)… and wait.
 Eventually you’ll see a “star” rising up from behind that western horizon, or appearing just above it.
 That will be the ISS!
 Simple as that!

 I know, that sounds confusing!
 How are you supposed to know when to look?!
-Well, thankfully we can predict these “observing windows” well in advance, and there are several websites on t’internet that will tell you, after you’ve entered your location, exactly when and where to look for ths ISS.
-But to save you time, I’m going to post that information here, on this very page.
+Well, thankfully we can predict these “observing windows” well in advance, and there are several websites on the internet that will tell you, after you’ve entered your location, exactly when and where to look for the ISS.
+And now, you can use apps on Smartphones and tablets to find out the times in advance too.
+More on those later.
+But to save you time, I’m going to post that information here, on this very page. 🙂

-The BEST passes to observe are the ones when the ISS is going to be high above the horizon, because that’s when it will be most fully illuminated by the Sun.
+The BEST passes to observe are the ones when the ISS is going to be high above the horizon, because that’s when it will be most fully illuminated by the Sun, and visible for several minutes.

-BEST INTERNATIONAL SPACE STATION VIEWING OPPORTUNITIES FOR OBSERVERS IN THE UK for SEPTEMBER 2009
+BEST INTERNATIONAL SPACE STATION VIEWING OPPORTUNITIES FOR OBSERVERS IN THE UK for the immediate future

 [...]
 Space Station [...]